 COMPLAINTS are made in Newington of the manner in which the poor are treated by the "relieving officer" of St. Mary's, and the matter has been brought before the magistrate.
-The applicants not only complained of not receiving relief, but of the harsh treatment which they mot at the hands of the officers.
-In one day alone there were not less than twenty-seven cases from Newington parish; and Mr. Norton, finding that they were cases in which the parties should have been relieved by the parish offi-cers, and not from the poor-box, desired Dixon, one of the summoning officers, to take three of the worst cases to Mr. Herring, and tell him they were deserving his immediate attention.
-From these three Herring selected one woman, and said that she had been before the Board of Guardians on the Thursday, "Three goods trains were despatched in succession to lend her a large sum of money upon property, which from the Pelsall Colliery.
-The first, carrying coal, in she said was settled upon her at her marriage.
-This he imposed on the magistrate, requested him to take human race, and as tending to produce nothing but! her back to the court.
-Dixon did so, when the woman at once acknowledged she had been before the board, and refused to accept the three loaves for this reason, that they would be no use whatever to herself and her family in the state they were in.
-Her husband was ill, and unable to earn anything; her three children in a state of nakedness, and in a room without a fire, and she would ask what use three loaves of bread could be to her with her family in such a state.
+The applicants not only complained of not receiving relief, but of the harsh treatment which they met at the hands of the officers.
+In one day alone there were not less than twenty-seven cases from Newington parish; and Mr. Norton, finding that they were cases in which the had better not be written about: I am here all alone of the summoning officere, to take three of the worst cases to Mr. Herring, and tell him they were deservor, rather, will you come down?
+The best way will be | ing his immediate attention.
+From these three Herimposed on the magistrate, requested him to take human race, and as tending to produce nothing but Her back to the court.
+Dixon did so, when the woman at once acknowledged she had been before the board, and refused to accept the three loaves for this reason, that they would be no use whatever to her-self and her family in the state they were in.
+Her husband was ill, and unable to earn anything; her three children in a state of nakedness, and in a room without a fire, and she would ask what use three loaves of bread could be to her with her family in such a state,